chauff/cse1500-web-transcripts/Assignment-1.md

 # Assignment 1

 The first part of this assignment gives you hands-­on experience in **http**.
-In the second part you will make a head-­start with the design of your **Habit Tracker Web application**.
+In the second part you will make a head-­start with the design of your **Board game application**.

 Remember that this is a group assignment!
 Work efficiently as a team!

 **[TODO: make it clear how exactly the deliverable should look like: where to upload, what to upload]**

+**[TODO: provide boilerplate cod structure]**

+**[TODO: provide a simple/quick tutorial on how to use GitHub and Visual Studio Code to make pair programming easier for the students]**

 ## 1. HTTP request messages: GET/HEAD